 Thanks to this approach, you can see the results of our work every two weeks instead of waiting till the end of development.
 This helps us get feedback on developed functionality and correct the project plan to be sure the app meets your expectations.

 Read also: Testing and Quality Assurance at Yalantis

 To be sure everything will work smoothly after deployment, we move to stabilization.
 At this point, we make a backup so we won’t lose data in case of an emergency.
 Then we conduct verification testing.

-An integrated development and testing environment, as well as a production server, are crucial for successful stabilization and deployment.
+An integrated software development methodology and testing environment, as well as a production server, are crucial for successful stabilization and deployment.
 Our DevOps engineers set up this environment.
 After that, developed and accepted functionality is sent to the integrated development and testing environment.

 Finally, the moment has come – your app is ready to meet its end users.
 Sometimes, a product may first be released to a limited audience for beta testing and be tested in a real business environment.
 This is called user acceptance testing, or UAT.

 We offer post-release product support services that enable you to enhance and upgrade your web or mobile app after its official release.
 With this service, you’ll be sure you can quickly make changes to your product if you suddenly come up with a great new feature or start receiving feedback from users on how to improve your app.

 This is the most widely used model and is ideal if you want to release your product as fast as possible.